dylan-davidson/Core-Connect-4/Reach.md

 To setup your project for the AI reach, please follow [these instructions](Getting-Started#project-setup-for-ai-reach).

+This project includes an object file called driver that will run a main function.
+It allows the user to play against the AI you implement.
+Recall from lecture that all source files (*.cpp files) are compiled into object files before linking together to form an executable that you can run.
+The driver object file included in the project will link with the object files created from compiling <code>board.cpp</code> and <code>ai.cpp</code> to create the executable.

 For the AI Reach project, you will need to create an algorithm to choose a column given an instance of the Board class.
 You can create as many helper functions as you want, but we will only be grading based on the return value of <code>int connect4AI(const Board& board);</code> in <code>ai.cpp</code>.
 This function must return an integer in the range [0,NUM_COLS-1].

 When you run your program, the user and the AI will alternate moves.
 The user will move first, being prompted for an input.
 If the user enters a legal move, the board will print with the user's move and will print again with the AI's move.
 This will repeat until the game ends or the user quits.